Gainsborough Studios (Manhattan): History

+Development

 Cooperative apartment housing in New York City became popular in the late 19th century because of overcrowded housing conditions in the city's dense urban areas.
-By the beginning of the 20th century, there were some co-ops in the city that catered specifically to artists, including at 130 and 140 West 57th Street, as well as on 67th Street near Central Park.
+By the beginning of the 20th century, there were some co-ops in the city that catered specifically to artists, including at 130 and 140 West 57th Street, as well as at the West 67th Street Artists Colony near Central Park.
 However, these were almost always fully occupied.
 Some of the artists' co-ops contained features such as double-height ceilings, while others like Gainsborough Studios contained large working areas illuminated by light from the north.

 In 1907, businessman Barron Collier and artists Colin Campbell Cooper, Elliott Daingerfield, and August Franzen formed the Gainsborough Studios corporation, headquartered at 307 Fifth Avenue.
 The corporation would plan and develop an artists' cooperative apartment on Central Park South.
 The corporation bought tenements at 222 and 224 Central Park South in April 1907.
 Buckham was hired as architect, and that May, he filed plans with the New York City Department of Buildings for an eight-story fireproof artists' studio on the site, to cost $300,000.
 Wells Bros.
 Company was awarded the general construction contract in August 1907.
 Work started on November 3, 1907, after the existing building had been demolished.
 The new building officially opened on October 31, 1908.